maksimryndin/distributed-book/src/established-systems/erlang.md

 Erlang lightweight processes, while executing application logic, communicate with each other using signals.
 Most used signal type is a message[^actor].
 Processes are scheduled for execution by BEAM.
 You can run millions of processes[^erlang_limits].
 OTP is a collection of reusable components (abstractions for concurrent and distributed patterns such as client-server).
 So Erlang/OTP is a framework allowing you to quickly create complex concurrent and distributed systems.

 BEAM (written in C) can be extended with dynamically loaded compiled modules with Native Implemented Functions ([NIFs](https://www.erlang.org/doc/tutorial/nif.html)).
-So you can write this shared module in a language you prefer (supporting C ABI, of course)[^rustler].
+So you can write this shared module in a language you prefer (supporting C interoperability, of course)[^rustler].
 Erlang is primarily well suited for a massive IO-bound load so for CPU-bound tasks you should use, for example, above mentioned NIFs[^erlang_io_bound].

 Every node (Erlang VM) to form a cluster should share the same cookie file with a secret.
 It is rather a basic "security" with the aim to differentiate two or more clusters.